tolgyirita/Capstone-EarningsCallTranscripts/README.md

 ## Data gathering

 The first part of the project was to gather data.
 I used:
 -	Request, BeautifulSoup to scrape earnings call transcripts from the [fool.com](https://www.fool.com/earnings-call-transcripts/) website and parse the scrapings into relevant columns.
-(21k+ transcripts collected)
+(21k+ transcripts collected).
--	Alpha Vantage API to collect corresponding share prices (alphavantage.co) I matched up the transcripts with the share prices, so I could define the direction of the price movement between the call’s date closing price and the subsequent period end’s closing price (next closes working day, if weekend).
+-	Alpha Vantage API to collect corresponding share prices (alphavantage.co).
+I matched up the transcripts with the share prices, so I could define the direction of the price movement between the call’s date closing price and the subsequent period end’s closing price (next closes working day, if weekend).
 I labelled the texts to “UP” and “DOWN”.